guionwind/guionwind/README.md

-Software Engineering student at FIB-UPC, currently working on my End-of-degree Project and looking for job opportunities!
+📖 Software Engineering student at FIB-UPC, currently working on my End-of-degree Project.
+💼 Looking for job opportunities!
+Previous work experience @ Cleverea as Front-end Developer w/Angular.

-Here you'll find my projects, as well as some notes from my time at university.
+✨ Here you'll find my projects, as well as some notes from my time at university.

 <!---
 guionwind/guionwind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.